 We got home and sure enough, yakiniku was waiting for us.
 It was so good.
 So, so good.

 Host family whipped out this big pan and we grilled so much meat I thought I wasn't going to be able to eat it all.
+But I did.
+And I thought I was gonna explode! |

 Monday was another lazy day but I decided to go to the gym again.
 I did three hours and it felt great.
 I walked home with a sense of accomplishment and some tired muscles.